Our Impact: Marshall CoLab

 With the pilot NIC now complete, the full picture of the network’s success comes into focus.

-The coalition of organizations spanning the education sector worked toward and achieved a common goal; they codified a set of proven, evidence-based practices and built meaningful tools to support their implementation; and they developed models and systems that make lasting change possible for students positioned furthest from opportunity.
-We can see the measurable impact of new practices on student learning outcomes and the spread and scale of new practices — and of equity-focused improvement work generally — within NIC schools and districts.
+The coalition of organizations spanning the education sector worked toward and achieved a common goal.
+They codified a set of proven, evidence-based practices and built meaningful tools to support their implementation.
+And they developed models and systems that make lasting change possible for students positioned furthest from opportunity.
+We can see the measurable impact of these new practices on student learning and in their spread and scale within NIC schools and districts.

 • Ninety-one percent of participants agreed or strongly agreed that the NIC had accelerated their equity work in new ways, and almost half of NIC participants agreed that the NIC helped them to engage a broader group of stakeholders in equity work for Black and Latino students with disabilities experiencing poverty.